 Why is this happening?

 For decades, the US has exported a third of its collected recyclables, and half of that has gone to China1.
 American companies became reliant on overseas buyers for the flawed, low-quality recyclables not in demand domestically.
 But now, China is pushing back.
-A policy called the “National Sword” has gone into effect and is shaking up the recycling industry with its stringent requirements on contaminated items.
+A policy called the “National Sword” has gone into effect and has shaken up the recycling industry with its stringent requirements on contaminated items.
 The policy includes a ban on 24 types of imported scrap materials and has set what has been called a “nearly impossible” 0.5% contamination limit for bales of recyclables.

 Contamination refers to either non-recyclable items being mixed in with recyclables or items that are still dirty with food or beverage residue being placed into recycling streams.
 Contamination is a problem in the US due to the way many people and municipalities practice recycling.
 Material recovery facilities (MRFs) are where our recyclables are taken to be sorted, baled, and sold to processing plants.
 About 65% of MRFs in the United States are single-stream, meaning all recyclables go into one bin.
 This removes the need for residents to sort before they put something in the bin, and makes participation easier, but it increases chances for contamination.